Nuitka/Nuitka-website/posts/nuitka-release-0515.rst

    rpath to the Python DLL.

--  Added experimental support for ``multiprocessing`` on Windows, which needs money patching of the module to support compiled methods.
+-  Added experimental support for ``multiprocessing`` on Windows, which needs monkey patching of the module to support compiled methods.

 **************
  Optimization